Blendify/blender-manual/trunk/blender_docs/manual/glossary/index.rst

       - Some borders and holes (edges with only a single connected face), as faces have no thickness.
       - Edges and vertices not belonging to any face (wire).
       - Edges connected to three or more faces (interior faces).
-      - Vertices belonging to faces that are not adjoining (e.g. 2 cones sharing the vertex at the apex).
+      - Vertices belonging to faces that are not adjoining (e.g. two cones sharing the vertex at the apex).

       See also: :ref:`Select Non-Manifold <mesh-select-non-manifold>` tool.